 Learn more about why your answers matter.

 We take our responsibility to protect your information very seriously.
-The Federal Cybersecurity Enhancement Act of 2015 ensures that your data is protected from cybersecurity risks.
+The Federal Cybersecurity Enhancement Act of 2015 ensures sure that your data is protected from cybersecurity risks.
 The Census Bureau is not permitted to publicly release your responses in a way that could identify you or your household.
 By law, the Census Bureau can use your responses only to produce statistics.
 If you respond online, all web data submissions are encrypted in order to protect your privacy.
 If you respond using a paper questionnaire, your completed questionnaire will be destroyed after processing.

 No. Your information is completely confidential and protected by law and cannot be shared with any other government agencies, including law enforcement or immigration officials.
 Federal law (U.S. Code Title 13, Section 9) protects your privacy and keeps your answers safe and secure.
 By law, the U.S. Census Bureau can use your responses only to produce statistics.